 Richmont Graduate University will provide reasonable accommodations to the known physical and mental limitations of a qualified individual with a disability, unless to do so would impose an undue hardship on the operation of the university or unless it would fundamentally alter a degree or course requirement.

-A student who desires accommodations should complete the Richmont Student Accommodations Application and submit it along with the other required documentation to the Office of Student Affairs.
+A student who desires accommodations should complete the online Richmont Student Accommodations Application and upload the required documentation.